How to Prevent Property Damage and Protect Your Building During a Move

 Full-service relocation partners like Armstrong will integrate protective procedures into every move without being asked.
 However, if you are managing a relocation through contracted labor or internal teams, here are eight tips for preserving the doors, walls and floors of your office during a relocation.

-1. Measure your walkways in advance.
+1. Measure walkways in advance to prevent building damage.

 Before moving in or out of your building, scope out all the entrances and exits.
 Measure the widths of walkways and doors, and include those measurements in a file dedicated to the relocation.
 Then measure all furniture, paying particular attention to any large, bulky or oddly-shaped items.
 Before ever lifting a finger, make sure that all belongings will fit in your old and new spaces.